🇮🇪

 Very Common

-pub vegetable soup · daily soup specials · seafood chowder · carvery gravy · traditional Irish stew bases
+pub vegetable soup · daily soup specials · seafood chowder · carvery gravy · traditional stew bases

 White Pudding at the Full Irish Breakfast